Sabella (company): History

 The original concept was conceived in 1999.
 In 2000 the company Hydrohélix Énergies was formed, and conducted numerous studies.
 The Sabella consortium was established in 2007 by the current shareholders.
 A year later, they founded the company Sabella SAS.

 In 2008, Sabella launched the first French underwater tidal turbine, the Sabella D03, which was installed near Bénodet, at the mouth of the Odet Estuary.
 The experience gained and the results obtained with this project allowed the company to think about a full-scale pre-commercial turbine, the Sabella D10.

 In 2009, Sabella responded to a call for "Marine Energy Demonstrators" from Agence de l'environnement et de la maîtrise de l'énergie (ADEME).
-Sabella won the this in partnership with Ifremer, Veolia Environnement and Bureau Veritas, enabling the project to be partly financed by Investissements d'Avenir.
+Sabella won this in partnership with Ifremer, Veolia Environnement and Bureau Veritas, enabling the project to be partly financed by Investissements d'Avenir.

 Between 2013 and 2014, the Sabella D10 was built then assembled in the Port of Brest in the first half of 2015.
 In June 2015, the turbine was immersed in the Passage du Fromveur, off the island of Ushant (Ouessant).
 After a year of testing, the turbine was recovered on 13 July 2016.

 On 30 June 2014, Sabella finalised a €4.3 million fund raiser, with capital from two investment funds, Go Capital Amorçage and Emertec 5, as well as the CMI Group, the Société Geofinanciere and the Farinia Group.
 Since then, BPI France and General Electric have also invested in Sabella.

 In 2016, BPI France invested €8 million.

 In 2019, Sabella was one of the first set of companies in the Energy Transition Accelerator run by ADEME and BPI France.

 In January 2021, Sabella acquired the technologies developed by General Electric as GE Renewable Energy, including by Rolls Royce, Alstom, and Tidal Generation Ltd (TGL).

 In October 2023, the company was placed into receivership.
 Then in December, partner organisation Entech, also based in Quimper, acquired Sabella's assets and hired the 19 employees.
 However Entech did not acquire the D10 turbine, which was supplying about 75% of the power needs of Ushant.
 This turbine was later acquired and operated by the British company Inyanga Marine Energy Group.

 In January 2024, the company was liquidated.